yquake2/yquake2/doc/03_configuration.md

 And there's always the option to disable the asynchronous client all together by setting `cl_async` to `1`.
-In that case `cl_maxfps` and `vid_maxfps` are tight together, like in the original Quake II release each renderframe is a clientframe.
-With that both precise timings and tearing / micro stuttering free rendering can be archieved by setting `cl_maxfps` to a value higher then the displays refresh rate and activating the vertical syncrhonization by setting `r_vsync` to `1`.
+In that case `cl_maxfps` and `vid_maxfps` are tied together, just like with the original client each renderframe is also a clientframe.
+With that both precise timings and tearing / micro stuttering free rendering can be archieved by setting `cl_maxfps` to a value higher then the displays refresh rate and activating the vertical synrchonization by setting `r_vsync` to `1`.
-But if `cl_maxfps` is set above about 90 frames per second the 125hz bug will trigger and the physics will be off.
+But if `cl_maxfps` is set too high (about 90) second the 125hz bug will trigger and the physics will be off.
 Additionally it will flood servers with packages, at least one package per frame.
 That may be considered abuse.

 ## Getting a classic look and feel